Belonging@UU – Diversity and inclusion beyond the numbers

 In focus group meetings with students of UU, minority students report that their educational experience impacts their sense of belonging (publication in preparation).
 Interaction with both teachers and students is shown to be important for students’ sense of belonging (Freeman, 2007; Meeuwisse, 2010).
 This entails fostering students’ belonging within the classroom, in which interactions with fellow students and teachers are a main factor, as well as their sense of belonging to the university, which are inextricably linked.

 The aim of this project is to gain insight in the sense of belonging of all our students and to work on an inclusive learning environment to foster our students’ sense of belonging at Utrecht University.
-For this, a dashboard has been set up for anyone involved with Utrecht University (see QR down below).

 This project consists of 5 separate work packages (WP), which are described below: